 Ponce Travel Guide

-The preservation of its neo-classical architectural heritage and several interesting attractions makes Ponce a worthy port of call for Caribbean cruisers and holidaymakers.
-The nearby Playa de Ponce Port is Puerto Rico's principal and busiest trade port.
+The preservation of its neoclassical architectural heritage along with several interesting attractions make Ponce a worthy port of call for Caribbean cruisers and holidaymakers.
+The nearby barrio of Playa de Ponce is home to Puerto Rico's principal and busiest trade port.
 Tobacco, coffee, rum and sugar cane from all over the Caribbean are loaded aboard vessels here, and floods of sightseers disembark regularly from an increasing number of cruise liners that have added Ponce to their itineraries.

 Become our Ponce Travel Expert